VasundhraPanwar/Banking-risk-analysis/README.md

-Banking Risk Analysis
-This project explores a banking customer dataset to understand key factors associated with loan risk, such as income, credit behavior, occupation, and demographic attributes.
+This explores a banking customer dataset to understand key factors associated with loan risk, such as income, credit behavior, occupation, and demographic attributes.
 The goal is to support better loan approval decisions and reduce financial risk using data insights.

  Objective
 Identify customer segments with higher loan risks